Preface

 kubenode-wds-1 Ready <none> 2d7h v1.34.5+k3s1

-Check pods with kubectl get pods -A -o wide:
+Use kubectl get pods -A -o wide to view Pods:

 NAMESPACE NAME READY STATUS RESTARTS AGE IP NODE NOMINATED NODE READINESS GATES